PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   def test_proof_by_riemann_hypothesis():
        assert proof_by_riemann(False)
-       assert proof_by_riemann(True)  # only run if previous test passes
+       assert proof_by_riemann(True)  # will only be run if the previous test passes

-If the first test were to fail, then the second test will never be run.
+If the first test were to fail, then the second test would never be run.
 We would therefore not know the potentially useful results of the second test.
-This drawback can be avoided by making independent tests that will both be run.
+This drawback can be avoided by making independent tests so that both will be run.

 .. code-block:: python